-- <1> Section 1.5: $\underline{\text{On}}$ Windows uses, only the URL specified in the validated certificate AIA extension is used. - <2> Section 2.1: OCSP Extensions conform to OCSP over HTTP as specified in [RFC2560] Appendix A. - <3> Section 3.1.5: On Windows, OCSP clients that run Windows generate the OCSP request as follows: - The version field is set to 1. - The requestorName and requestExtensions request fields are not included in the request. - The requestList always contains only one request. - The CertId field always uses the SHA-1 hash algorithm. - The OCSP Extensions client does not sign the requests. - <4> Section 3.2: Only Windows Server 2008 and later can perform the server role. - <5> Section 3.2.5: Windows Server 2012 R2 and earlier allow only one request in the requestList field.
+$<\!\!1\!\!>$ Section 1.5: On Windows, only the URL specified in the validated certificate AIA extension is used.

+<2> Section 2.1: OCSP Extensions conform to OCSP over HTTP as specified in [RFC2560] Appendix A.

+<3> Section 3.1.5: On Windows, OCSP clients generate the OCSP request as follows:

+- The version field is set to 1. - The requestorName and requestExtensions request fields are not included in the request. - The requestList always contains only one request. - The CertId field always uses the SHA-1 hash algorithm. - The OCSP Extensions client does not sign the requests.

+<4> Section 3.2: Only Windows Server 2008 and later can perform the server role.

+<5> Section 3.2.5: Windows Server 2012 R2 and earlier allow only one request in the requestList field.